 At this point, it might not yet seem obvious just how vital a good company reputation is to your business’s success, how a bad reputation can torpedo your best efforts, or how massively it impacts your revenues and profits.
 We promise that after reading this, it will.

 Understanding the definition of corporate reputation begins by answering a few basic questions about your company’s identity and the expectations for its actions.

 Consider big-name companies like Apple, for example.
-When you think of the tech giant, you immediately jump to the technology, reliability, and usability of their products.
-Or when you think of Disney you think of its reputation for entertainment, hospitality, and customer service.
+When you think of the tech giant, you immediately jump to the technology, reliability, and usability of its products.
+Or when you think of Disney, you think of its reputation for entertainment, hospitality, and customer service.

 These brands did not build up these reputations overnight, but it is these expectations — and, more importantly, continuously meeting those expectations — that is crucial to the bottom line of their businesses.